Drought Improves Even More For Most Of Colorado, Grim Situation On The Western Slope

-DENVER (CBS4) – A week ago all levels of drought were eliminated from the Front Range but a few counties remained “abnormally dry”.
+DENVER (CBS4) – A week ago all levels of drought were eliminated from Colorado’s Front Range but a few counties remained “abnormally dry.”
 This week even those areas have disappeared.

-During the second week in May, most of Adams, Arapahoe, and Douglas Counties were still considered “abnormally dry” which is the precursor to drought.READ MORE: Lincoln County Sheriff's Deputy Shot, Manhunt Underway On Colorado's Eastern Plains
+During the second week in May, most of Adams, Arapahoe, and Douglas Counties were still considered “abnormally dry” which is the precursor to drought.READ MORE: Colorado Weather: Isolated Severe Storms Possible

 A week later, the entire urban corridor from Castle Rock to Fort Collins is free from any classification on the drought map.
 The last time this was the case was during the first week of May 2020.